PolicyEngine/policyengine-api/README.md

 make debug-test
 ```

-If testing anything anything that utilizes Redis (unlikely) or the API's service workers (very unlikely), you'll also need to run one of the following:
+If testing anything that utilizes Redis (unlikely) or the API's service workers (very unlikely), you'll also need to run one of the following:
 ```
 redis-server
 ```